Best Plant Milk for Keto Diet (2026)

 Net carbs per cup: 3-4g (unsweetened)

 Soy milk sits in a gray area.
 While unsweetened versions have manageable carbs for keto (3-4g), they're higher than almond or coconut.
 Some people can fit it into their macros, others prefer to avoid it.
-Plus, there are debates about soy and hormones, though research is mixed.
+Learn more in our protein guide.

 How to Choose the Best Keto Plant Milk